-No later than the dates specified in the current academic calendar for February, May, and August degrees, the candidate must deposit in the Graduate School office one copy (paper or electronic) of the finished dissertation in a state suitable for microfilm and Xerox publication.
-The dissertation must have the signed approval of the dissertation supervisor and readers.
+No later than the dates specified for dissertation deposit in the current academic calendar for February, May, and August degrees, the candidate must deposit one copy (paper or electronic) of the finished dissertation in a state suitable for microfilm and digital scanning.
+"The dissertation must have the signed approval of the dissertation supervisor and readers and must comply with the publishing guidelines outlined by The Graduate School of Arts and Sciences."
 Submission of the dissertation to, and acceptance by, the Graduate School constitutes the completion of degree requirements.

-All students will receive a xerographic softbound copy of the dissertation: those wishing a hardbound copy of the original dissertation may order one through ProQuest/ UMI.
-Softbound copies will also be distributed to the department and to the Library.
-The Library will also receive a microfiche copy.
-Dissertations submitted electronically will be processed through University Microfilms in the same manner as paper submissions, however, if a hardbound copy is desired, the student must also supply a paper copy to the Graduate School office.
-The University has a policy of depositing dissertations in the Brandeis Libraries and making them available to students and scholars for research purposes.
-The candidate must also submit one copy of an abstract of the dissertation, not to exceed 350 words, that has been approved by the dissertation
+All students will receive a digitally scanned, softbound copy of the dissertation; those wishing a hardbound copy of the original may order one through ProQuest/UMI.
+"Softbound copies will also be distributed to the department and to the Library."
+The library will receive a microfiche copy.
+"All dissertations will be processed through ProQuest/UMI Dissertation Publishing."
+Bibliographic citations and abstracts will be published in Dissertation Abstracts International in print, online, CD-Rom, and microform.
+"Bibliographic information concerning these documents will also be made available through the UMI Dissertation Abstracts Database and to a worldwide network of online information providers including OCLC and Dialog."
+The university has a policy of depositing dissertations in the Brandeis Libraries and making them available to students and scholars for research purposes.
+The candidate must also submit one copy of an abstract of the dissertation, not to exceed 350 words, that has been approved by the dissertation supervisor.